 Intercommunal and self-determination conflicts often resemble the proverbial powder keg.
 Small triggering events can have major consequences.
 This research track will explore these kinds of non-linear short-term escalation dynamics in cultural identity conflicts.
 We will work in particular on the conceptualization, operationalization, and data generation of triggering events and escalation periods.
 To explain short-term escalations, special attention will be given to the role of collective emotions as necessary ‘fuel’ for sparking events.
 The research will remedy three prevailing shortcomings in the field: an inordinate focus on time-invariant structural factors, an overemphasis on top-down rationalist or framing approaches, and a failure to integrate collective emotions into the research on cultural identity conflicts.
-A special workshop in 2022 will highlight these issues.

 - Sparking Events, Emotional Climates, and Cascades in Cultural Identity Conflicts (funded by DFG, with C. Trinn, Heidelberg University)